19-2-SKKU-OSS/2019-2-OSS-L5/_posts/2011-06-06-candy-candies-candy.md

 > - Optimized Algorithms

-> - Build Team Static Page and Modify.
+> - Wrote comments about the algorithms.

-> - Write comments about the algorithms
+> - Built Team Static Page and Modified.